informalsystems/vdd/fastsync/fastsync.md

 #### Variables
 - *height*: initially *startBlock.Height + 1*
-  > height should be thought of the "height of the next blook we need to download"
+  > height should be thought of the "height of the next block we need to download"
 - *state*: initially *startState*
 - *peerIDs*: peer addresses [FS-A-PEER-IDS](#fs-a-peer-ids)
 - *peerHeights*: stores for each peer the height it reported. initially 0